To the Wonder (2012)

 “God will make Job see a startling universe if He can only do it by making Job see an idiotic universe.
 To startle man God becomes for an instant a blasphemer; one might almost say that God becomes for an instant an atheist.
 He unrolls before Job a long panorama of created things, the horse, the eagle, the raven, the wild ass, the peacock, the ostrich, the crocodile.
 He so describes each of them that it sounds like a monster walking in the sun.
 The whole is a sort of psalm or rhapsody of the sense of wonder.
 The maker of all things is astonished at the things He has Himself made.
 This we may call the third point.
 Job puts forward a note of interrogation; God answers with a note of exclamation.
 Instead of proving to Job that it is an explicable world, He insists that it is a much stranger world than Job ever thought it was. *** Here in this Book the question is really asked whether God invariably punishes vice with terrestrial punishment and rewards virtue with terrestrial prosperity.
 If the Jews had answered that question wrongly they might have lost all their after influence in human history.
 They might have sunk even down to the level of modern well educated society.
 For when once people have begun to believe that prosperity is the reward of virtue their next calamity is obvious.
 If prosperity is regarded as the reward of virtue it will be regarded as the symptom of virtue.
 Men will leave off the heavy task of making good men successful.
 They will adopt the easier task of making out successful men good. *** The Book of Job is chiefly remarkable . . . for the fact that it does not end in a way that is conventionally satisfactory.
 Job is not told that his misfortunes were due to his sins or a part of any plan for his improvement.”

 The way Chesterton interprets to story of Job is to say that when Job demands an explanation from god about why he suffered so, god responds with a “that’s such a ‘first world’ problem” sort of answer!
-It isn’t that god operates on a level beyond human understanding, which is the more conventional interpretation of the story.
+It isn’t that god operates on a level beyond human understanding, which is the more conventional interpretation of the story, or even that suffering is ennobling through some connection to sin or a plan for improvement.
 Job’s suffering and misfortune is insignificant in a universe full of such things.
 Nature is simply full of misery.
 And so it is with Neil and Marina.
 Yes their relationship is fraught, but of what importance is their failure to hold together a stupid, happy nuclear family in the face of a universe of (much greater) suffering?

 This point is underscored, in a different way, in a scene in which Marina’s friend walks through a neighborhood with her, and suggests she make a calculated bid for her own happiness, just the way Chesterton suggests that god’s explanation of the creation of the universe is blasphemous, a kind of calculated wager in which god performs all sorts of selfish acts in preparation for his own battle of armageddon without much concern for the suffering inflicted along the way.
 Marina ultimately doesn’t accept that sort of narcissism, though she toys with it briefly.